sobamail/base/README.md

 # base

-Base classes for Sobamail apps
+Interface to the Sobamail Runtime 5.0.43 onwards